-- Committee Member, American Bar Association Committee on Food, Cosmetics & Nutraceuticals
+- American Bar Association, Committee on Food, Cosmetics and Nutraceuticals, 2016 – 2018

 Honors and Awards

-- Recognized in The Best Lawyers in America© in the field of Commercial Litigation, 2018
+- Recognized in The Best Lawyers in America (BL Rankings), Commercial Litigation, 2018 – Present

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.

-- Representing a Fortune Global 500 medical services company in internal investigations, strategic defense options and potential liability assessments.
+- Represented a Fortune Global 500 medical services company in internal investigations, strategic defense options and potential liability assessments.